saharsmd/ShearForce/README.md

 Note that you should change the path to the executable in batch_erk_propulsion_no_alignment.py before doing this step.

 #### Developing the code within the container
-You can use the instructions in [Developing the code within the container](https://github.com/Chaste/chaste-docker#developing-code-within-the-container) to access the files within your container directly and edit the codes.
+You can use the instructions in [Developing the code within the container](https://github.com/Chaste/chaste-docker#developing-code-within-the-container) to access the files within your container and edit the codes.
 #### Share data between the host and container
 Simulation output will be saved in the testoutput folder.
 You can use a [bind mount](https://github.com/Chaste/chaste-docker#sharing-data-between-the-host-and-container) to gain a direct access to this folder from the host.